-The Cognitive Neuroscience of Schizophrenia (CNoS) Lab is currently conducting an important research study to better understand how two effective group treatments for psychosis change brain network activity.
+The Cognitive Neuroscience of Schizophrenia (CNoS) Lab is conducting a study to better understand how two effective group treatments for psychosis change brain network activity.

-Groups are ongoing and are currently held at the Diamond Health Care Centre (2775 Laurel St.).
-Groups meet twice weekly for 1-hour sessions on Mondays and Thursday evenings.
+Groups are ongoing and are currently held at the Diamond Health Care Centre.
+Groups meet twice weekly for one-hour sessions on Mondays and Thursdays.